 Travel is so wonderful because the more you explore, the more connections you make.
-Really the more you travel the easier it comes to travel as you can stay with friends in different countries rather than paying for hostels and hotels!
+Really the more you travel the easier it becomes to travel more as you can stay with friends in different countries!
 Not only will you save money but you will get a local perspective wherever you go!

 April is the founder and main author for Just Leaving Footprints.
 She has written for numerous blogs and publications such as Explore Magazine and Snow Pak.
 April loves writing about sustainable tourism, and promoting other sustainable travelers on her Facebook Group and Instagram Community, Ladies Leaving Footprints.
 Currently, April is living and teaching English in Mexico City with her husband Arturo and they don’t plan on stopping their travels anytime soon.